Last updated on December 7th, 2024 at 09:10 am

 However, How often should I weigh myself?
 Is weighing yourself every day a good idea?
 What else should I consider before deciding whether or not to weigh myself daily?

-The Body Mass Index (BMI) is a widely accepted method of determining someone’s risk of developing obesity-related diseases such as diabetes and heart disease.
+The Body Mass Index (BMI) is a widely accepted method for determining one’s risk of developing obesity-related diseases, such as diabetes and heart disease.

 Body Mass Index (BMI) is calculated using weight and height measurements.
 BMI is a ratio of weight to height squared.
 To calculate BMI, divide weight in kilograms by height in square meters.
 An ideal body weight range is 18.5 to 24.9 kg/m².
 Overweight people have BMIs ranging from 25 to 29.9 kg/m^2; heavier people have BMIs more significant than 30 kg/m^2.